 In our last blog we discussed an overview of MIPS submission process.
-As promised, we are very excited today to announce the availability of a new feature of MyMipsScore that will allow you to avoid the MIPS penalty for free.
+As promised, we are very excited today to announce the availability of a new feature of MyMipsScore that will allow you to avoid the MIPS penalty.

 Before reading further, please make sure you understand implications of the different options of Pick Your Pace.
 If your practice has made a calculated decision to pick the “Test Pace” to avoid the penalty, you have the option to submit the data for any one of the three performance categories of your choosing – ACI, Quality, or IA.